KarolGongola/yadp/README.md

 In this repo you can see how to run it at local kubernetes (k3s) and at my hybrid homelab kubernetes (OCI + local VMs).
 My homelab setup you can see (with guest permissions) at [https://yadp.xyz](https://yadp.xyz)

-Below I will describe how I have prepared my setup.
+Below you can find description of how I have prepared my setup.
 It is not generic instruction, so you can modify whatever you wish or replicaty my approach.

 ## Components